|

 2. Fodder, green manure, vegetable stakes, fuelwood etc from Gliricidia.

-3. Weed flora changed from difficult to manage graminae to easy to control broad leaved species.
+3. Weed flora changed from difficult to manage graminae to easy to control

 4. Need for ploughing reduced and manual weeding costs reduced.